Quintron: Inventions

 Quintron has invented a number of innovative musical devices.
 His first invention was called the 'Spit Machine' a hand organ which used saliva as a tuning conductor.
 Describing how the apparatus works, Quintron explains that "You had to spit on a stick, like a paint stir stick, and you had two metal leads that you would touch to either end of the line of spit and then you would move the leads closer together - higher pitch - and farther apart - lower pitch.
 The weird thing is that, the way I built the oscillator, spit was the only thing that I could use as a conducter (sic).
 Lemon juice was too conductive, water not enough, etc. You actually had a lot of control over the pitch with spit - it wasn’t too sensitive - and could really play it in tune like a real organ.
 There was also some resistive quality to human spit that gave the oscillator some weird overtones too."

 His next invention was called the 'Disco Light Machine,' a device which, in his own words, was a "system of pick-ups that you would attach to a drum kit and the sound of the drums would light up a light inside a darkened box and this light would activate electronic sounds to go along with the drums - the harder you played the drums, the brighter the light and the louder the electronic sounds."

 His most notable instrument, however, is the 'Drum Buddy'.
 The Drum Buddy is a mechanically rotating, five-oscillator, light-activated drum machine which can either be set to play automatically, or manipulated to create a number of different sound effects.
 The drum buddy has its own informercial, The Drum Buddy Show, which includes a number of guest appearances and performances by artists such as Quintron, Miss Pussycat, Ernie K-Doe, MC Trachiotomy, and the Drum Buddy Dancers.

-Quintron recently released a non musical invention called the Bath Buddy which is a water-level sensor designed to tell you when your bath is full.
+Quintron subsequently released a non musical invention called the Bath Buddy which is a water-level sensor designed to tell you when your bath is full.
 It runs off a 9v battery.